Read Apple CEO Tim Cook's Email To Employees About Trump Pulling Out Of The Paris Accord

 This afternoon Apple CEO Tim Cook added his name to an ever-lengthening list of CEOs voicing their disappointment over President Trump's decision to withdraw the United States from the Paris climate accord.
 "I spoke with President Trump on Tuesday and tried to persuade him to keep the U.S. in the agreement," Cook wrote in a memo obtained by BuzzFeed News.
-"But it wasn’t enough.."
+"But it wasn’t enough."

+Cook subsequently followed up his internal note to employees with a pointed tweet.

-Here is the memo in full:
+Here's Cook's memo in full:

 Team,